ceejbot/soulsy/docs/article-layouts-v2.md

 Each slot has the following sub-elements:

-- an `offset` field, describing where to draw this slot
+- an `offset` field, describing where to draw this slot relative to the center of the HUD
 - a required `icon` element, named `[slotname.icon]`
 - an optional `background` element, named `[slotname.background]`
 - an optional `hotkey` element, named `[slotname.hotkey]`